kellatirupathi/Doability/readme.md

 def analyze_doability_with_prompt(assignment_text, curriculum_text):
     prompt = f"""
 Please analyze the alignment between the following assignment and the provided curriculum.
 Assess how closely the content of the assignment matches the topics and objectives outlined in the curriculum.
-Consider both direct matches and closely related content when determining alignment.
+If any content in the assignment does not directly match the curriculum, identify the underlying topic or concept and compare it to related areas in the curriculum.

 Assignment:
 {assignment_text}